-At Connected Accounting businesses often ask us about the tax implications of having a car and a van – here is a guide to the main points…
+At Connected Accounting businesses in the St Albans area often ask us about the tax implications of having a car and a van – here is a guide to the main points…

 There are several tax areas which rely on being able to determine whether a particular vehicle is classified as a car or a van:

 - Benefits in kind, where car and fuel benefits are linked to a scale of CO2 emissions, whereas vans are on flat rates.

 - Capital allowances, where vans qualify for annual investment allowance, whereas cars enter the main or special pools and qualify for writing down allowance only.
 Zero-emissions cars and vans are both entitled to 100% first year allowance.

 - VAT where input tax can be claimed on vans but not on cars (except in some very specific circumstances).

 Every mechanically propelled vehicle is a car, unless it is: